maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 Oh, the weight, yes.

-### Schedule Entities’s weight
+### Runtime's weight

 We said before that the weight implementation depends on the nature of the entity.
 If the entity is a task the weight is represented by the [niceness](https://www.kernel.org/doc/html/latest/scheduler/sched-nice-design.html) value ([code](https://elixir.bootlin.com/linux/latest/source/include/linux/sched.h#L1861)).
 If it’s a task group, the weight is represented by the [shares](https://elixir.bootlin.com/linux/latest/source/kernel/sched/sched.h#L384) value (in cgroup v2 is directly named weight).

-In the end the weight is what matters: in the task case the niceness is converted [to priority](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched/prio.h#L26) and then [to weight](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L10902) ([here](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L10750)); in the task group case the user-visible value is internally [converted](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L10705).
+In the end the weight is what matters: in the case of tasks the niceness is converted [to priority](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched/prio.h#L26) and then [to weight](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L10902) ([here](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L10750)).
+In the case of task groups the user-visible value is [internally converted](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L10718).

 For the sake of simplicity let’s remember this: the groups are hierarchical, and a task is part of a task group.
 The bigger the depth of the hierarchy, the more the weight gets diluted.
 Adding a heavily weighted task to one child group is not going to afflict the overall tasks tree the same as it would do if it was part of the root group.